 If you are conducting minor works for council you will be required to complete a Contractor Safety Permit in conjunction with your council representative, prior to commencing.
 For larger works, council’s tender engagement process applies.

 Council’s hazard management process, Authority to Work is available for all contractors to use, and may assist in determining if there is a need for further risk management practices such as Safe Work Method Statements (SWMS) or a Permit to Work.

 A contractor may use their own safety documentation providing it meets both legislative and council’s standards.

 To assist you in meeting your workplace health & safety obligations, various resources are available below.

-If you have any concerns or questions, please either call 1300 242 686 or email email@example.com
+If you have any concerns or questions, please call us on 1300 242 686 and ask to speak with your council representative.

-Work Safe Queensland have a Small Business Program which provides free work health and safety advisory services throughout Queensland – for more information, please click on this link.
+Assistance is also available through Work Cover Queensland who have a Small Business Program which provides free work health and safety advisory services throughout Queensland – for more information, please click on this link.

 A work method statement, sometimes referred to as a safe work method statement of SWMS or a safe work procedure, is a part of a workplace safety plan.

 It is primarily used in construction to describe a document that gives specific instructions on how to safely perform a work-related task or operate a piece of plant or equipment.